 - Install a properly sized Aeration System that brings oxygen to the bottom in the deepest water during summer.
 A general rule is to turn over the entire water volume once every 24 hours.

-- Apply Cutrine Plus Liquid Algaecide with a sprayer at a rate of 0.6 to 1.2 gallons per acre foot of water when algae begins to grow and water is over 60°F. Dilute 1 part Cutrine Plus to 9 parts water and spray as evenly as is practicable over the surface of the water.
+- Apply Cutrine Plus Liquid Algaecide with a sprayer.
+You can spot treat if the algae isn't too bad by mixing about 1 pint into a gallon of water and spraying directly onto the algae where you see it.
+For significant algae problems, you may need to do a full pond treatment, which involves applying the algaecide at a rate of 0.6 to 1.2 gallons per acre foot of water.
+Dilute 1 part Cutrine Plus to 9 parts water and spray as evenly as is practicable over the surface of the water.
 Warning! – Decaying algae or weeds lead to oxygen depletion, which can cause fish kills.
 Always read and follow product label.
 Start with the low rate, if results are poor, use higher rate.
-Adding a Surfactant (approximately 2 or 3 ounces per gallon of spray mix) greatly increases effectiveness.
+Adding a Surfactant (approximately 2 or 3 ounces per gallon of spray mix) greatly increases effectiveness, as does applying on sunny days when the water temp is over 60F.
 For resistant strains you may need to apply 1 gallon of Cutrine Plus and 1 gallon of Reward per acre foot of water mixed with a Surfactant and water sprayed evenly over surface.

 - Apply Phosphorous Binder/Remover after algae has been treated to tie up phosphorous released from decaying algae.
 This greatly reduces the nutrient levels of the pond.